SDSURocketProject/far-mars-data-acq-eagle/README.md

 * Miscellaneous GPIO ports for reading rocket states and futureproofing
 * RS-485 interface for long distance wired communications
 * Power effecient

+## The Board

+* Unfinsihed

+## Firmware

+Documentation and development of the firmware for this board can be found in our [far-mars-onboard-firmware](https://github.com/SDSURocketProject/far-mars-onboard-firmware) repository.

+## Bill of Materials

+* Unfinished